-3.1.1.
 Differences between patents and copyright

-Applying for a patent and registering your creation in the appropriate office is a very long and formal process, as opposed to copyright, which you have as soon as you create something.
-You do not need to go public with your creation to have the copyright for it, as opposed to a patent, which is public by nature.
-Patents also require recurring payments to keep them registered and expire earlier.
+Applying for a patent and registering your creation in the appropriate office is a very long and formal process, as opposed to copyright, which you gain as soon as you create something.
+You do not need to go public with your creation to have the copyright for it, in contrast to a patent, which is public by nature.
+Patents also require recurring payments to keep them registered and expire quicker.
 The main benefit you gain from registering at a patent office is greater protection than standard copyright.

-3.1.2 What can be formally patented?
+What can be formally patented?

 In Poland, you can apply for protection by the patent office in one of two categories.
 These are inventions and utility models.
 Utility models are derivative by nature.
-The main criteria are, essentially, making something that already exist better by expanding the functionality or making it easier to use.
+The main criteria are, essentially, making something that already exists better by expanding the functionality or making it easier to use.
 Inventions, on the other hand, need to be innovative.
 There aren’t strict rules as to what can be patented, due to the evolving nature of technology.
-There are three cornerstonesa couple of guidelines, namely:

-Being new

-Being inventive

-Having the potential for commercial use
+There are three cornerstones, namely: (i) being new, (ii) being inventive and (iii) having the potential for commercial use.

 The Polish Patent Office will also disqualify any applications that are purely abstract, meaning they do not have physical properties.
 Curiously, this is what makes patenting software impossible in Poland.

-The process of applying for a patent.
+Patent application process

 Before even starting the documentation process, you need to research the state of technology in the world.
 The patent office cannot give you protection for something that is too closely related to another patent.
 Once you’re certain that your creation is sufficiently inventive, you need to create the application.
 It needs to contain: